Castleknock railway station

 It lies on the Dublin to Longford commuter route and is served by Western Commuter services from Pearse Station to Maynooth and Docklands to M3 Parkway.

 Description

 The station is parallel to the Royal Canal near the 12th lock.
 It has two through platforms.
 It originally featured a portacabin booking office; however, a permanent station building was constructed (and the platforms lengthened) as part of the upgrade of the Western Commuter service in 2000.
-The ticket office is open from 06:30 AM to 13:00 PM, Monday to Friday.
-It is closed on Saturday and Sunday.
+The ticket office is no longer staffed.

 The station was further upgraded in 2012 with new shelters and signage.

 History

 The station opened on 2 July 1990.